JrVerbiest/jrverbiest.github.io/README.md

 #### Engineer, Researcher & Developer

+### About

-I am an electronic engineer with a demonstrated history of working in  research and industry.
+I am an electronic engineer (ir. & Ing.) with a  demonstrated history of working in research and industry.
 In recent  years I made a shift to data science and machine learning.
-I followed different online courses, and in  November 2022, I will start the Certified Professional Program  Artificial Intelligence Engineer at the Open University Netherlands to  further improve my theoretical and practical knowledge of artificial  intelligence and machine learning.
+I followed  different online courses untill today, learning never stops.
+Currently I am enrolled in the AI for Healthcare Nanodegree, and in November 2022, I will start the Certified Professional Program Artificial Intelligence  Engineer at the Open University Netherlands to further improve my  theoretical and practical knowledge of artificial intelligence and  machine learning.

-I am working part-time as a  Senior Researcher at Karel de Grote-Hogeschool, and part-time as a  Technical Developer @ research group Rehabilitation Research Center  (REVAL), Faculty of Rehabilitation Sciences, Hasselt University.
+I am working part-time as a Senior Researcher  at Karel de Grote-Hogeschool.
+Where I am working on a project focused on machine learning at the Edge (🌐 https://MLatE2dge.github.io).
+Besides, I work part-time as a Technical Developer @ research group  Rehabilitation Research Center (REVAL), Faculty of Rehabilitation  Sciences, Hasselt University.
+My main tasks as a developer are technical & engineering support, data wrangling, pre-processing, and signal  processing.

-My current research focuses on machine learning at the Edge, with special interest in Artificial Intelligence for healthcare and Smart Sensor-based (Health) Technology.
+I am open to discussing new projects and research  opportunities in machine learning, Artificial Intelligence of Things  (AIoT), Artificial Intelligence for healthcare and Smart Sensor-based  (Health) Technology.

 Skills: Data Science · Signal Processing ·  Machine Learning · Neural Networks · Python (Programming Language) ·  Pandas (Software) · TensorFlow · Keras

 <div class="badge-base LI-profile-badge" data-locale="en_US" data-size="medium" data-theme="dark" data-type="VERTICAL" data-vanity="joeriverbiest" data-version="v1"><a class="badge-base__link LI-simple-link" href="https://be.linkedin.com/in/joeriverbiest?trk=profile-badge">🌐 LinkedIn</a></div>